ray-project/ray/doc/source/ray-overview/index.md

 Ray's unified compute framework consists of three layers:

-1. **Ray AI Runtime (AIR) Libraries**--An open-source, Python, domain-specific set of libraries that equip ML engineers, data scientists, and researchers with a scalable and unified toolkit for ML applications.
+1. **Ray AI Libraries**--An open-source, Python, domain-specific set of libraries that equip ML engineers, data scientists, and researchers with a scalable and unified toolkit for ML applications.
 2. **Ray Core**--An open-source, Python, general purpose, distributed computing library that enables ML engineers and Python developers to scale Python applications and accelerate machine learning workloads.
-3. **Ray cluster**--A set of worker nodes connected to a common Ray head node.
+3. **Ray Clusters**--A set of worker nodes connected to a common Ray head node.
 Ray clusters can be fixed-size, or they can autoscale up and down according to the resources requested by applications running on the cluster.

 ```{eval-rst}
 .. grid:: 1 2 3 3